-For additional information on the Department of Health and Human Services (HHS) and Office of the Assistant Secretary for Preparedness and Response (ASPR)’s Hospital Preparedness Program, please view this brief video from the Director of the National Healthcare Preparedness Program:
+For additional information on the Department of Health and Human Services (HHS) and Office of the Assistant Secretary for Preparedness and Response (ASPR)’s Hospital Preparedness Program, please view this brief video highlighting the last 15 years of the HPP initiative:

 Development of the North Central Region Healthcare Coalition

 Healthcare coalitions in the State of Colorado have been in existence since the inception of the HPP but, in 2017, they underwent a significant change due to a number of federal and local initiatives to shift the focus of preparedness efforts to the regional level.
 The North Central Region Healthcare Coalition (NCR HCC) came into existence as a result of this 2017 restructuring initiative.
 The new boundaries for Colorado’s coalitions were developed to better align healthcare coalitions with Colorado’s All-Hazards Emergency Management Regions, in an effort to support regional initiatives and the development of a Regional Healthcare Disaster Response System (RHDRS).
 This restructuring initiative reduced the number of healthcare coalitions in Colorado down to 9 from just over 30 in 2016.